-In the event that the distance between two edges of deficient areas is less than 100 feet, the correction work shall include the area between the deficient sections.
+In the event the distance between two edges of deficient areas is less than 100 feet, the correction work shall include the area between the deficient areas.

-330-9.3.2 Verification: The Engineer will verify the Contractor's cross slope measurements by randomly taking a minimum of ten cross slope measurements per lane per mile in tangent sections, control points in transition sections, and a minimum of three cross slope measurements on fully superelevated sections over a day's production.
-The Engineer will measure the cross slope of the compacted pavement surface by placing the level at the center location of a lane and perpendicular to the roadway centerline.
-If the average absolute deviation or an individual cross slope deviation falls outside of the acceptance tolerance as shown in Table 330-4, immediately make a comparison check at the QC test locations to verify the QC measurements in the section.
+330-9.3.3 Verification: The Engineer will verify the Contractor's cross slope measurements by randomly taking a minimum of ten cross slope measurements per lane per mile in tangent sections, at control points in transition sections, and a minimum of three cross slope measurements in fully superelevated sections.

+The Engineer will measure the cross slope of the compacted pavement surface by placing the level at the center of the lane and perpendicular to the roadway centerline.

+330-9.3.3.1 Cross Slope Deviations and Corrections: If the average absolute deviation or an individual cross slope deviation falls outside of the acceptance tolerance in Table 330-4, immediately make a comparison check at the QC test locations to verify the QC measurements in the section.
 If the comparisons are beyond the acceptable comparison tolerance in accordance with 330-9.3.1, stop the paving operations until the issue is resolved to the satisfaction of the Engineer.
 Correct any cross slope not meeting the individual deviation acceptance tolerance in accordance with 330-9.5 at no cost to the Department.
 The Engineer reserves the right to check the pavement cross slope at any time by taking cross slope measurements at any location.